 9. Reducing Your Sugar Intake Stops Binges

 Sweets were my binge food of choice.
 My binges mostly consisted of ice cream, brownies, cookies, and candy.
 I think that many of my bins started because I was in this endless cycle of craving sugar.
 Looking back I can see that changing my diet from eating lots of processed foods high in sugar to eating real whole foods was when I started bingeing less frequently.
 Once I started eating more real food I naturally started eating less added sugar, and my desire for massive amounts of sugar started going away.
-You can find tips for how to reduce your sugar cravings here.

 10. Move on After a Binge